-Read More : Hiking Trails in Glacier National Park
+Read More : The Best Hiking Trails in Glacier National Park

-While parts of this picturesque road are open all year round, much of it’s higher elevations, which are arguably the best parts of this legendary road, begin to close with the arrival of the first snows in mid-October.
+While parts of this picturesque road are open all year round, much of its higher elevations, which are arguably the best parts of this legendary road, begin to close with the arrival of the first snow in mid-October.

 If you want to enjoy this road in its entirety, you’ll need to go during the warmer months.
 If you do elect to drive this road later in the year, make sure to check the National Park Service’s site for road conditions.